 Biking at NEOC and In The Katahdin Region

-In addition to the network of purpose-built singletrack trails in the works, Hammond Ridge and Black Cat Mountain have a wide network of cross country ski trails and roads that riders can access with a lot of hills so riders will get a workout.
+In addition to the network of purpose-built singletrack trails in the works, Hammond Ridge and Black Cat Mountain have a wide network of cross country ski trails and roads that riders can access with a lot of hills so they will get a workout.

 Fat Bikes are available for rent at the NEOC Base and rates are: $15/hour, $40 for a 1/2 day, and $60 for a full day.
 Call 800-766-7238 for additional information or if you need to book lodging or reserve a bike.